Complaints and Concerns

 How to complain

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
-Please contact Alison Webster, our Office Manager.
-If your problem cannot be sorted out in this way please contact Linda Thornley, who is our complaints manager, as soon as possible.
+Please contact Dawn Hughes or Lucie Pullan our Senior receptionists.
+If your problem cannot be sorted out in this way please contact Alison Webster, who is our complaints manager, as soon as possible.
 You can ask for an appointment to see her or you can write to her.
 It would be helpful if you are as specific as possible about your complaint.